 - Improved web and mobile performance – 13 essential performance rules to help with performance issues.
 Such issues can frustrate users and, in turn, increase your bounce rate and hurt your page rankings.
 Google research shows that while over 50% of web traffic is mobile, mobile sites take an average of 15 seconds to load and 53% of users will leave before 3 seconds.

 - Extend your captive audience with improved inclusion and accessibility – One billion people, or 15% of the world’s population, experience some form of disability, according to Worldbank.org.
 Somewhere between 15–20% of the worlds population are neurodiverse.
 Many of the Opquast quality rules that serve disabled people also offer a better experience for many neurodiverse disorders.

-The 240 Opquast web QA rules are defined and agreed upon by an extensive community of over 13,000 web professionals and academics.
+The 240 Opquast web QA rules are defined and agreed upon by an extensive community of web professionals and academics.
 These web QA rules started as a list of best practices 20 years ago and have since been revised every five years.
 The rules have been tried and tested via millions of web interactions by Opquast community’s customers, including the leading CMS (Content Management System) communities which have developed plugins for WordPress, Drupal and Prestashop.

 The Opquast team includes Elie Sloïm and Laurent Denis.
 Both have published books on web quality as well as on leading French national standards for accessibility such as the RGAA (Référentiel Général d’Amélioration de l’Accessibilité).
 In addition, they have published many open lists for usability, open data, ecodesign, etc.

-How do I implement the quality assurance rules?
+How do I implement the QA rules?

-The majority of the quality rules cannot be automated so having a quality assurance dedicated resource is becoming increasingly common amongst organisations, this has the added advantage of releasing UX professionals and web designers to focus on their core functions.
+The majority of the quality rules cannot be automated so having a QA dedicated resource is becoming increasingly common amongst organisations, this has the added advantage of releasing UX professionals and web designers to focus on their core functions.
 The certification (link below) focuses on bringing teams together towards the common goals centred around user quality; it aims at creating quality reflexes and empathy of the user contexts, something relevant for all web project resources.
 As a human focused system, Opquast QA rules complement all broader quality management systems and quality control procedures.